JakeSidSmith/react-fastclick/README.md

 React Fastclick automatically adds fastclick touch events to elements with onClick attributes to prevent the delay that occurs on some touch devices.

+## Versions

+Version `2.0.0` and upwards are designed to support React 0.14 and upwards, but have not been tested on older versions.

+For React versions lower than 0.14 please install react-fastclick version `1.0.3`

 ## Installation

 Use npm to install react-fastclick